-Imagine the scene.
-For three days you’ve been part of a large crowd following a famous speaker around the countryside.
-When everyone’s food runs out, the speaker – his name is Jesus – looks at the crowd of which you are part, and you see the look on his face.
-It is a look of utter compassion.
+The speaker – his name was Jesus – looked at the crowd of which you were part, and you saw the look on his face.
+It was a look of utter compassion.

-Will he go on speaking?
-No, he stops teaching and miraculously turns a few bread rolls and tiny fish into a meal for 4000 people!
+Would he go on speaking?
+No, he stopped teaching and miraculously turned a few bread rolls and wee fish into a meal for all 4000 people on the crowd!

 Now ask yourself a question.
 Years later, when you were telling the story to your grandchildren, what would remain most clear in your mind?
 Would it be the meal you ate or the look of compassion you saw on Jesus’ face?